m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 ### Updating coordinates

 The coordinates can be updated (mutated, or the array of coordinates can change in size by pushing or deleting particles), simply by directly acessing the `xpositions` field of the system.
+The `xpositions` array is a `Vector` of `SVector` (from `StaticArrays`), with coordinates copied from the input array provided.
+Thus, the coordinates in the `PeriodicSystem` structure must be updated independently of updates in the original array of coordinates.

 Let us exemplify the interface with the computation of forces:

 ```julia-repl
 julia> using CellListMap.PeriodicSystems, StaticArrays